databricks/terraform-provider-databricks/docs/data-sources/node_type.md

   * `GPU Accelerated` (AWS, Azure)
 * `photon_worker_capable` - (Optional) Pick only nodes that can run Photon workers.
 Defaults to *false*.
 * `photon_driver_capable` - (Optional) Pick only nodes that can run Photon driver.
 Defaults to *false*.
+* `graviton` - (boolean, optional)  if we should limit the search only to nodes with AWS Graviton CPUs.
+Default to *false*.
 * `is_io_cache_enabled` - (Optional) .
 Pick only nodes that have IO Cache.
 Defaults to *false*.
 * `support_port_forwarding` - (Optional) Pick only nodes that support port forwarding.
 Defaults to *false*.